theRTB/ForzaShiftTone/README.md

 **ForzaShiftTone-debug.bat**: to launch the application with an additional commandline window that shows debug information

 Changes:
+- Moved from displaying absolute drivetrain ratios to relative ratios between gears
 - Removed zipped PyInstaller executables; they are considered a virus to due over-zealous machine-learning detection algorithms.
-- Added button to display the power graph:
 - Added statistics to power graph: Peak power, power at respected revlimit, 90% power range, relative ratio for >90% power
 ![example v0.78 BMW M5 2018 power graph](images/sample-BMW-M5-2018-15-2.png)
-- Moved from displaying absolute drivetrain ratios to relative ratios between gears

 ## Implementation